hasura/graphql-engine/manual/hasuractl/hasura_migration_create.rst

 ~~~~~~~~

-Creaete sql and yaml files required for a migration
+Create sql and yaml files required for a migration

 ::